tallmtt/py-nb-pd-example/README.md

         - $ source ./name-of-new-venv/bin/activate
       - To deactivate the environment (when you are done):
         - $ deactivate
-3. Install python libraries for this project (Jupyter notebook and Pandas, maybe Numpy in future)
+3. Install python libraries for this project (Jupyter notebook and Pandas (also matplotlib for plotting))
    - pip install notebook
    - pip install pandas
+   - pip install matplotlib
 4. Start up Jupyter notebook with the activated virtual environment in the Project folder
    - $ cd /home/user/Projects/py-nb-pd
    - $ jupyter-notebook
 5. Open a browser to continue working
+6. To stop - hit Ctl+C in the console

 ### In Browser:
 1. Open a New Notebook (on right side)